New DrugDev Educational Webinar Outlines Best Practices in Outsourcing

-With over $2 billion processed to sites on behalf of sponsors and CROs worldwide, DrugDev is uniquely qualified to educate pharma and biotech on the benefits of outsourcing payments.
+With over $2 billion processed to sites on behalf of sponsors and CROs, DrugDev is uniquely qualified to educate pharma and biotech on the benefits of outsourcing payments.

 DrugDev understands that for many sites, the top consideration for applying to a clinical study is whether they can trust the sponsor to pay them correctly and on time.
 As the search for high-performing sites becomes more competitive, it is vital that sponsors and CROs establish payment strategies that encourage sites to work on their studies.